moe01324/home_automation/readme.md

 ### Alarm System
 Presence/motion detectors and window sensors are used to detect any movement if the house is set to "away mode".

+### Smoke Detectors

+Are also integrated into Homeassistant.

 ### Garden Irrigation